~ ‘NYC MIDNIGHT’ SHORT STORY CHALLENGE ~

 “Y—yes, I think so.
 Are you?”

 Frank nodded slowly and started the engine.
-They drove the rest of the way home in silence, a cloak of uneasiness draped heavily over Frank’s shoulders.
+They drove the rest of the way home in silence, a cloak of uneasiness draped heavily over Frank.

 As he turned into their driveway, Frank thought back to his dream.
 A dream so visceral he had awoken raw with terror.
 Was this apparition on the road somehow connected?
 It felt like his subconscious was trying to unearth something buried in the deepest caverns of his mind.
 A memory.
 A murder.
 How can you be haunted by something you cannot recollect?

-Utterly exhausted, sleep washed over Frank and his dreams were kept at bay.
+Utterly exhausted, a blank, dreamless sleep washed over Frank.
 He woke up feeling renewed.
 Maybe it was just his nerves playing up.
 He always felt a bit on edge after the release of a new novel.
-Plus, he was going to be a father for the first time; maybe that dream represented the suffocating angst of being responsible for a tiny life.
+Plus, he was going to be a dad for the first time; maybe that dream represented the suffocating responsibility that comes with parenthood?
 The heavy darkness still flitted in his mind, like a moth trapped in a box, but he managed to cordon it off as he put on a pot of coffee.

 “Morning, Franky,” Zhang padded softly into the kitchen, tying her robe gently above her small bump.
 She searched his eyes, saw calmness in there, and breathed a sigh of relief.